-Intended Learning Outcomes: Students will have a comprehensive understanding of the principles of relational databases and object-oriented databases.
-They will be able to design and implement databases and be aware of potential problems and how to avoid them.
-They will be able to normalise a database and understand why it is necessary.
+Intended Learning Outcomes: After completing this module students will have demonstrated:

+- a comprehensive understanding of the principles of relational databases and object-oriented databases.

+- the ability design and implement databases according to best practice.

+- the ability to normalise a database and explain why it is necessary.

-Students will be familiar with the extra problems associated with distributed databases and the need to ensure integrity and how to control concurrency.
+- the ability to explain the additional problems associated with distributed databases and the need to ensure integrity and how to control concurrency.